10 (Southern Cross Austereo): 2016–2021: Affiliation with Nine Entertainment

-Southern Cross announced on 25 July 2016 that it would broadcast New Zealand-based home shopping channel Yesshop as a datacast service.
+Southern Cross announced on 25 July 2016 that it would broadcast the New Zealand-based home shopping channel Yesshop as a datacast service.
 The channel became available on 1 August 2016 in Queensland, Southern NSW, ACT and Victoria on LCN 55.
 However, Yesshop's owner (Yes Retail) made the decision to cease trading on 29 September 2016 citing lack of funds to pay wages and the company's current losses of approximately 20 million dollars.
 Employees were terminated the same day, and the channels were removed on Freeview later that day.

 Following months of negotiations, Southern Cross finalised an agreement on 28 March 2017 to sell their Ten-affiliated Northern NSW station, NRN, to WIN Television for a total of $55 million, with the sale taking effect on 31 May 2017.
 Due to operational logistics, WIN did not commence broadcasting their identity to the NRN market until 1 September 2017.
 This sale relieved Southern Cross of their only sole Ten-affiliated station, with their remaining Ten affiliate, SGS/SCN operating in the Spencer Gulf/Broken Hill region where Southern Cross holds monopoly ownership of all three network affiliates.

 On 17 July 2017, Southern Cross launched American religious channel SonLife Broadcasting Network (SBN), owned by evangelist Jimmy Swaggart, as a datacast service.
 The channel is broadcast in regional Queensland, Southern NSW & ACT, and regional Victoria on channel 55 via Southern Cross' Nine-affiliated stations, and in Tasmania on channel 64, Spencer Gulf SA & Broken Hill NSW on channel 54, and Darwin on channel 74 via Southern Cross' Seven affiliate remaining stations.

-2021–present: Return to 10 affiliation
+2021–2024: Return to 10 affiliation

 On 12 March 2021, Nine announced that it would return to WIN Television as its regional affiliate in most markets beginning on 1 July 2021, in a deal that would last at least seven years.
 This has ended SCA's five-year agreement with the Nine Network.
 On 25 June 2021, SCA and Network 10 announced a two-year affiliation deal in regional Queensland, Southern NSW and regional Victoria, which introduced 10 Shake into regional areas for the very first time and it broadcasts on Channel 54, as well as Sky News Regional which launched on 1 August 2021 and it broadcasts on Channel 56.
 On this network, Aspire TV ceased to broadcast on 31 July 2021, to accommodate Sky News Regional.

+The affiliation deal between SCA and Network 10 was extended to 31 December 2023, on 27 June 2023.

+SCA began broadcasting 10's datacast channel, Gecko on 1 July 2023 on LCN 57.